pschlo/priority-queue/README.md

 ## Performance
 For time complexity, see https://en.wikipedia.org/wiki/Binary_heap#Summary_of_running_times

 Array-based and pointer-based heaps have, in general, a similar runtime performance.
 However, there is a difference when locating the last node in the heap, i.e. the rightmost node in the last layer.
 An array-based heap can find it simply by accessing the last element in its array, which takes `O(1)` time.
 A pointer-based heap does not have this kind of global view on its nodes and cannot find the last node quickly.
 Instead, to find the `n`th node, it can convert `n` to a binary string and cut off the leftmost digit.
 It then interprets this as a path, where `0` stands for going down to the left child and `1` for the right child.
 Following this path from the root node will yield the `n`th node.
 If the pointer-based heap keeps track of its size, it can thereby find its last node in `O(log n)` time.

+Because of this, every operation that requires knowing the position of the last heap node may take longer in the pointer-based heap than in the array-based heap.
+These operations include `insert`, `remove` and `extractMin`.

 ## Design Choices
 A traditional priority queue uses an array-based heap.
 We wanted to generalize this and allow for different heaps to be utilized, e.g. a pointer-based one.
 We also noticed that there are two different kinds of priority queue used in software, and since one can be more suitable than the other in certain situations, we implemented both.